Linguistics Animal Communication

 • Bradbury, Jack W., and Sandra L. Vehrencamp.
 2011.
 Principles of animal communication.
 Sunderland, MA: Sinauer.

-This is a canonical source and essential for scholars interested in animal communication.
-The major issues in the field are outlined, and communication across all sensory modalities is discussed in detail.
+A canonical source and essential for scholars interested in animal communication.
+Major issues in the field are outlined, and communication across all sensory modalities is discussed in detail.
 The authors select splendid examples (with color photos) of animal communication and provide substantive details on methods of studying communication and results from key studies.

 • Maynard-Smith, John, and David Harper.
 2003.
 Animal signals.
 New York: Oxford Univ.
 Press.